Of all the bothersome skin types.

 Whilst oily skin does have a lot of over active oil glands; when it comes to a combination skin, the nose, chin and forehead often referred to as the T Zone, contains more sebaceous glands or active oil glands, than any other areas of the face.

-The cheeks tend to be a lot drier and even flaky in areas, there are always a lot of conditions going on with a combination skin, which is why it is so tricky to treat.
+There are always a lot of conditions going on with a combination skin, which is why it is so tricky to treat.

 This is a topic I discuss in greater detail in the article the best face cleanser for combination skin.